Lance Williams and Mark Fainaru-Wada

 On May 5, 2006, Fainaru-Wada and Williams were subpoenaed to testify before a federal grand jury about how they obtained leaked grand jury testimony.
 On May 31, the authors urged United States District Judge Martin Jenkins of San Francisco to excuse them from testifying.
 This appeal was supported by affidavits from Washington Post reporters Carl Bernstein and Mark Corallo, a former press secretary to former Attorney General John Ashcroft, but was denied on August 15, 2006.

 On September 21, 2006, after refusing to comply with the subpoena, the journalists were sentenced to 18 months in prison for contempt of court.
 The two have repeatedly stated that they would go to prison before revealing their sources.
 The two avoided jail time, however, when attorney Troy Ellerman pleaded guilty on February 14, 2007, to leaking the information, lying to prosecutors, obstructing justice and disobeying a court order not to disclose grand jury information.
 The two reporters were awarded the 2007 Dick Schaap Award for Outstanding Journalism.

 Fainaru-Wada left the Chronicle in November 2007 to join ESPN.
 In August 2009, Williams left the Chronicle for California Watch, a new West Coast division of the Center for Investigative Reporting.

 Grand jury subpoena

 Forced to testify

 On August 15, 2006, as part of United States v.
-Fainaru-Wada, 06-90225, U.S. District Judge Jeffrey White ordered Fainaru-Wada and Williams to comply with their subpoenas and testify, saying that, if they do not, they will be held in contempt and incarcerated until such time as they decide to talk or if the grand jury expires and has to be thrown out.
+Fainaru-Wada, 06-90225, U.S. District Judge Jeffrey White ordered Fainaru-Wada and Williams to comply with their subpoenas and testify, saying that, if they do not, they would be held in contempt and incarcerated until such time as they decide to talk or if the grand jury expires and has to be thrown out.
 They may also be freed from this obligation if a higher court reverses the ruling.
-The reporters have previously stated that they would rather go to jail than testify.
+The reporters had previously stated that they would rather go to jail than testify.